Entity Seeking Queries and Semantic Dependency Trees

 The patent also tells us that the entity identify may obtain a relevance score for each entity that reflects a confidence that the entity is sought to be the query.

-The relevance score may be determined based on one or more of the features extracted from the data stores that led to the set of entities being identified, the additional features extracted for each entity in the set of entities, and the features extracted from the query.
+The relevance score may be determined based on one or more of the features extracted from the data stores that led to the set of entities being identified.
+It can also look at the additional features extracted for each entity in the set of entities and the features extracted from the query.